Virus resurgence forces countries to reimpose restrictions

-Starting Wednesday, all travelers arriving in Greece from a land border with Bulgaria were required to carry negative coronavirus test results issued in the previous 72 hours and translated into English.
+Starting Wednesday, all travelers arriving in Greece from a land border with Bulgaria were required to carry negative coronavirus test results issued in the previous 72 hours.
 The new rules, which follow an increase in tourism-related COVID-19 cases, triggered an immediate drop in arrivals compared to recent days.

+In the U.S., some state governments and businesses imposed their own new restrictions or sanctions.

+In New York, Gov. Andrew Cuomo added to a list now totaling 22 states whose visitors will be required to quarantine for 14 days if they visit the tri-state region.
+Out-of-state travelers arriving in New York airports from those states face a $2,000 fine and a mandatory quarantine order if they fail to fill out a tracing form.

+Gergana Chaprazova, 51, from Plovdiv in southern Bulgaria, plans to visit the Greek seaside town of Kavala with her husband, and complained that she was being tested again.

+“I have to wait for a test but I (already) have test from Bulgaria.
+I don’t understand why must have a test here,” she told the AP.

-Romania’s president, citing the rising number of infections, announced Wednesday a 30-day extension for the nationwide state of alert.
-Measures include the mandatory wearing of face coverings on public transportation and in shops, while restaurants may only serve customers in outdoor locations.
+Romania, citing the rising number of infections, announced a 30-day extension for a nationwide state of alert.
+Measures include mandatory face masks on public transportation and in shops, while restaurants may only serve customers in outdoor locations.
 The country set a record for new infections on Saturday.

 Residents of Australia’s second-largest city, Melbourne, were warned on Wednesday to comply with lockdown regulations or face tougher restrictions.
 Melbourne’s 5 million people and part of the city’s semi-rural surroundings are a week into a new, six-week lockdown to contain a new outbreak there.